outside of film, I drum for the Oakland-based band foxtails brigade.

 The Hollywood Hills-born daughter of a horror filmmaker and sister of a cult comedian, Foxtails front-girl Laura Weinbach grew up in a household that embraced eccentricity.
 Her next-door neighbors were circus contortionists with emus and fang-toothed monkeys as pets and her childhood activities included snail hunting and spying on celebrity neighbors like Slash, Ice-T, and Larry from Perfect Strangers.
 Laura’s upbringing is present everywhere in Foxtails Brigade, from the lyrical imagery to the hand-drawn artwork and sophomoric Instagram cartoons.

-Following their 2011 debut album The Bread and the Bait (Antenna Farm Records), the band released their second LP Time Is Passed (DIY) during Christmas of 2012 and their third self-titled album in April 2016 on OIM Records.
+Following their 2011 debut album The Bread and the Bait (Antenna Farm Records), the band released their second LP.
+Time Is Passed (DIY) during Christmas of 2012.
+The band put out their self-titled LP in April 2016 on OIM Records produced by Jeff Saltzman (Blondie, The Killers).
+Foxtails Brigade is also out now in Japan on Rallye Records.